Harald-U/kubernetes-handson/docs/lab1.md

     Copy the URL in your browser.
 This should open the ToDo app.
 Test if it works.

-    If you (or Kubernetes) redeploy the app, all data is gone because it isn't persisted, the sqlite database resides in the container.
+    If you (or Kubernetes) redeploy the app, all data is gone because it isn't persisted, the sqlite database resides inside the container.

     ![](todo-app.png)